Micah 3 – Against Princes and Prophets

 And to Israel his sin.

 a.
-I am full of power by the Spirit of the LORD: In contrast to the coming shame of the false prophets, Micah had a justified confidence in the LORD who called Him as a prophet.
+I am full of power by the Spirit of the LORD: In contrast to the coming shame of the false prophets, Micah had justified confidence in the LORD who called him as a prophet.
 Because he knew God and was close to God and His word, Micah knew that he was full of power by the Spirit of the LORD.

 i.
 Micah also knew that the power came by the Spirit of the LORD, not by anything in Micah.
 The power also came from justice and might because Micah knew he was on the side of God’s word and God’s strength.

 ii.
 “We must have the Holy Spirit, and if we have him not, all our machinery will stand still; or if it goes on, it will produce no effect whatever.
 I heard of a Christian man whose mill-wheel was noticed to be in motion on a certain Sunday.
-The people going to worship greatly wondered there at; but one who went by set their minds at rest by pointing out that the wheel was only turning idly round, because the water, by accident, was allowed to flow over it.
+The people going to worship greatly wondered thereat; but one who went by set their minds at rest by pointing out that the wheel was only turning idly round, because the water, by accident, was allowed to flow over it.
 But the man said, ‘It is very like our minister and his sermons.
 There is no work being done, but the wheel goes round, clickety click, clickety click, though it is not grinding anything.’
-Therein it also greatly resembles many an organization for spiritual service: the water is passing over it, glittering as it flows; but the outside motion does not join on to any human need, nor produce any practical result, and nothing comes of the click and hum.”
+Therein it also greatly resembles many an organisation for spiritual service: the water is passing over it, glittering as it flows; but the outside motion does not join on to any human need, nor produce any practical result, and nothing comes of the click and hum.”
 (Spurgeon)

 b.
 To declare to Jacob his transgression: Like most prophets in the Old Testament, Micah’s job was to expose the sin of God’s people.

 i.
-We might say that under the New Covenant, prophets have a somewhat different calling.
-Under the Old Covenant, the law was not written on the heart of the believer and the Holy Spirit did not indwell each believer in the same way as under the New Covenant.
+We might say that under the new covenant, prophets have a somewhat different calling.
+Under the old covenant, the law was not written on the heart of the believer and the Holy Spirit did not indwell each believer in the same way as under the new covenant.